 Snipping Tool—Take Screenshots of any Area You Want

-If you are running Windows above Windows XP, except the Starter and Basic edition, you are free to take screenshots of whatever area you need with snipping tool.
+If you are running Windows above Windows XP, except for the Starter and Basic editions, you are free to take screenshots of whatever area you need with the snipping tool.

 1. Open Snipping Tool

-- Simply click Start and search snipping tool
+- Simply click Start and search the snipping tool

 - Or, you can go Start–> All Programs–> Accessories and locate Snipping Tool in the list